NghiaTranUIT/Titan/README.md

 Limit
 ------------

 Althought TITAN publish under MIT license.
-But I won't ever encourage if someone use it for commercial purpose, or use it for final test in Unversity 😎
+But I won't ever encourage if someone use it for commercial purpose, or copy it for final test in University 😎